ramyadataanalystwizard/maven-market-business-performance-report/README.md

 ---

 ##  Key Observations

-- A few products contribute most of the overall sales
+- Most of the sales are coming from a small group of products
-- High return rate products are different from top-selling products
+- High return rate products are different from the top-selling ones
-- Customer behavior varies across store types
-- Revenue performance is steady across regions
+- This suggests returns are related to specific products, not overall sales volume
+- Recyclable category is contributing the highest share of revenue
+- A few products need attention due to consistently higher return rates

 ---